 Our kitchen table is meant to comfortably seat 4, but we have 7 gathered around it for meals.
 A cheap bench from Amazon placed between the table and wall can fit 2-3 kids, leaving 4 chairs plus a highchair.
 We make it work.

 We have young children; 4 boys and 3 girls.
-We have bunk beds in each of the kids’ rooms; single over double.
-The boys’ room also has the crib in it.
+We have bunk beds in each of the kids’ rooms: a boy bedroom and a girl bedroom.

 In addition to the closets in each bedroom, there is a nice-sized linen closet in the main bathroom that is used to store extra toiletries, board games, and light bulbs/batteries; a coat closet near the front door stores our vacuum; and an attached 2-car garage has our storage bins for clothing not currently in use, my husband’s tools, and also acts as our laundry room and storage room.